scexamples/swagger-codegen-demo/README.md

 (1) Swagger for documentation of REST APIs
 (2) Swagger UI to visualize and interact with the API's resources
 (3) Swagger Codegen to generate a REST Client
-(4) Using the generated REST Client
+(4) Generated REST Client to interact with the APIs

-It uses a simple REST API project developed using Spring Boot, Maven, Spring Data JPA, and an embedded H2 database.
+- It uses a simple REST API project developed using Spring Boot, Maven, Spring Data JPA, and an embedded H2 database.
-The project has one JPA entity 'Student', a 'StudentRepository', and one REST controller 'StudentController'.
+- The project has one JPA entity 'Student', a 'StudentRepository', and one REST controller 'StudentController'.
-On application startup, data.sql seeds the Student table with data.
+- On application startup, data.sql seeds the Student table with data.
-'springfox-boot-starter' and 'springfox-swagger-ui' dependencies for Swagger are declared in the pom.xml file.
+- 'springfox-boot-starter' and 'springfox-swagger-ui' dependencies for Swagger are declared in the pom.xml file.

 # 1. Swagger for documentation and 2.
 Swagger UI for visualizing and testing